 To start out I recommend choosing “pocket” diapers, (where the absorbent insert is put inside a “pocket” after washing), or “all-in-ones,” (where the absorbency and the waterproof cover are all together in one piece).

 I still mostly use pockets because I don’t mind the work of stuffing them and I like that I can adjust the absorbency by changing the inserts.
-An “all-in-two” will let you place the absorbency on top of the diaper, similar to a pocket except without stuffing.
+An “all-in-two” (or a shell) will let you place the absorbency on top of the diaper, similar to a pocket except without stuffing.

 If you’re on a tighter budget you’ll want to choose flats or prefolds.
 These more closely resemble the white pieces of fabric of old, but you don’t have to use pins any more.
 These allow you to use only a few waterproof covers while rotating out the absorbent prefold.
 They actually can be quite simple once you get the hang of it.

 There are a few types of diapers I haven’t mentioned, but they’re probably not the best cloth diapers for beginners.

 You can also save money by buying used diapers.
 I have pre-loved diapers in my collection—some of them are my favorites.
 Just be sure to bleach them before putting them on your baby.
 I use the bathtub or sink instructions from this infographic.
 I just saved the photo in my phone and reference it when I need to.

 There are no hard fast rules when it comes to setting up your diaper station.
 I use a garbage can with a step-top lid and a cloth pail liner.
 You may want to choose a hanging pail (basically a big waterproof bag).

 You will probably find that cloth wipes are much easier once you’re using cloth diapers; everything just gets tossed in the wash together.

 If your baby is exclusively breastfed then their diapers can go straight in the pail and then into the wash.
 Breastfed poo is water soluble.
 Amazing, right?